Sumshi/alx-system_engineering-devops/0x14-mysql/README.md

 mysql> CREATE USER 'replica_user'@'%' IDENTIFIED BY 'replica_user_pwd';

 mysql> GRANT REPLICATION SLAVE ON *.* TO 'replica_user'@'%';
+SELECT user, Repl_slave_priv FROM mysql.user;
+-- error that occurs for permission add this line GRANT SELECT ON mysql.user TO 'holberton_user'@'localhost';
 mysql> FLUSH PRIVILEGES;

 -- to verify